City Guide for: Rugova, Kosovo

 Prizren

-Considered by many to be Kosovo's cultural capital, Prizren is a beautiful city with a rich history and stunning architecture.
-Explore the Old Town, visit the Sinan Pasha Mosque, and climb to the Prizren Fortress for panoramic views.
-The city's vibrant cafe culture and delicious cuisine make it a delightful destination.
+Prizren, often considered Kosovo's cultural capital, is a beautiful city with a rich history and stunning architecture.
+Explore the Old Town with its Ottoman-era buildings, visit the Sinan Pasha Mosque, and climb to the Prizren Fortress for panoramic views of the city.
+The Lumbardhi River adds to the city's charm, making it a delightful place to spend a day.

 Travel Time